vvvv/The-Gray-Book/reference/libraries/overview.md

 # Libraries

 vvvv's functionality is structured into individual libraries, also known as NuGet packages.
 Not all of them are shipping with vvvv, but they can easily be installed.
-Most of them will be open-source and many of them are provided and maintained by your fellow vvvv users.
+Most of them are open-source and many of them are provided and maintained by your fellow vvvv users.

 To learn how to use nugets in vvvv please refer to the documentation on [Managing NuGets](../hde/managing-nugets.md) or watch the [HowTo Use NuGets](https://youtu.be/-U_kUQ3VDog) video.